bheisler/criterion.rs/book/src/faq.md

 functions all the way down to single instructions.
 See the [Analysis Process](./analysis.md) page for more details on how Criterion.rs performs its measurements.

+### When Should I Use `criterion::black_box`?

+`black_box` is a function which prevents certain compiler optimizations.
+Benchmarks are often slightly artificial in nature and the compiler can take advantage of that to generate faster code when compiling the benchmarks than it would in real usage.
+In particular, it is common for benchmarked functions to be called with constant parameters, and in some cases rustc can evaluate the function entirely at compile time and replace the function call with a constant.
+This can produce unnaturally fast benchmarks that don't represent how some code would perform when called normally.
+Therefore, it's useful to black-box the constant input to prevent this optimization.

+However, you might have a function which you expect to be called with one or more constant parameters.
+In this case, you might want to write your benchmark to represent that scenario instead, and allow the compiler to optimize the constant parameters.

+For the most part, Criterion.rs handles this for you - if you use paramterized benchmarks, the parameters are automatically black-boxed by Criterion.rs so you don't need to do anything.
+If you're writing an un-parameterized benchmark of a function that takes an argument, however, this may be worth considering.